HOW TO MANAGE TECHNICAL DEBT?

 - Does it take longer now to add new features than it did a year ago?

-The Software Engineering Institute at Carnegie Mellon University defines technical debt as "the tradeoff between the short-term benefit of rapid delivery and long-term value."
+The Software Engineering Institute at Carnegie Mellon University provides the following technical debt meaning: “the tradeoff between the short-term benefit of rapid delivery and long-term value.”

-Research by Stripe suggests that "the average developer spends more than 17 hours a week dealing with maintenance issues, such as debugging and refactoring".
+And finally, here’s the technical debt meaning suggested by Stripe: “the average developer spends more than 17 hours a week dealing with maintenance issues, such as debugging and refactoring”.

 Let’s go back to Jim.
 He had to add new features to a software system, and at that moment, he had two options: either opt for a faster but compromised solution or take more time to finish the task but later rework the product in terms of resources and time.